 Sport and physical activity is of vital importance in establishing healthy lifestyle patterns.
 At Mount Carmel College, we believe sport is a great medium for developing positive traits in your child such as dedication, commitment, teamwork and leadership.

-Mount Carmel is dedicated to providing students with many sporting opportunities both within the school community and through curriculum extenstion activities.
+Mount Carmel is dedicated to providing students with many sporting opportunities both within the school community and through curriculum extension activities.

 Mount Carmel offers sports including:

-Students are able to participate in various sporting competitions and carnivals such as:
+Students can participate in various sporting competitions and carnivals such as:

-The College holds its annual Sports Day Carnival at Santos Stadium during Term 1.
+The Year 5 to 12 annual Sports Day Carnival is held at Athletics SA Stadium at Mile End during Term 1.
 The opportunity of using a State athletic facility is a fantastic and rewarding experience for our students.